 Overall, the weather in Paris is fairly mild.
 If you'll be there in the winter, you'll want to bring a winter coat, but our most recent trip was in October, and I never touched the large, wool coat that I had brought.
 Even when it's not cold, the French often wear light, stylish overcoats (which appear to be more of a fashion statement than anything else).
-I was not at all prepared for this, but luckily, I had brought a light jacket that I often wear to work, which turned out to be perfect, from Eileen Fisher - check it out, here.
+I was not at all prepared for this, but luckily, I had brought a light jacket that I often wear to work, which turned out to be perfect, from Eileen Fisher.

 The tendency to wear (potentially unnecessary) jackets stems from the desire to "finish" the outfit, as I discussed earlier - without the jacket, I'm just wearing a shirt and a scarf, which doesn't look as polished.
 To me, wearing a light jacket is doubly effective - it can also eliminate the need to carry a purse, which is a huge benefit on a big tour day.

-The French love their scarves!
-Fun fact, the French actually invented neckties for men.
+The French love, love, love their scarves!
+Fun fact: the French actually invented neckties for men.
 They didn't invent scarves for women, but the reinvented them to point that they might as well have.

 I brought quite a few along, and picked up several others on the trip!
 For everyday, I'd recommend a large, silk scarf, such as this, or a more affordable version from Amazon.
 And, of course, and Hermes scarf makes a great souvenir!

 I also saw quite a few bulkier, chunkier scarves, like this, especially amongst the younger set.
 India Hicks, granddaughter of Lord Mountbatten and head of an up-and-coming fashion house, also has some lovely scarves, such as this larger, white options.